Skip to main content

 Treatment - Frontotemporal dementia

-This is a way of making sure you get the right treatment for your needs.
+This is a way of making sure you get the right treatment.
+Your team will look at areas where you may need help.

-• what support you or your carer need for you to remain as independent as possible – including if you might need care at home or in a nursing home
+• live as independently as possible at home or in a nursing home setting

 Medicine

 Medicines cannot stop frontotemporal dementia getting worse.
-But they can help reduce some of the symptoms for some people.
+But for some people, it can help reduce some of the symptoms.

 Antidepressants

-Antidepressants called selective serotonin reuptake inhibitors (SSRIs) may help to control symptoms such as:
+Antidepressants called selective serotonin reuptake inhibitors (SSRIs) may help to control problems.

 • overeating